 Students should plan their courses as sections become available for each semester/term before registration begins.
 Furthermore, students should seek the appropriate approval from their academic advisors when planning their programs to best ensure a successful plan.
-Students must initially register or be on a waitlist for the courses in which they wish to enroll prior to the beginning of each semester/term or they will incur a late registration fee.

 Registration information is sent to student American University e-mail accounts.
 Currently-enrolled students should monitor and confirm all transactions made within Eagle Service.
 It is also advisable to keep copies of all tests and papers submitted in fulfillment of course work.
 Registration for continuing students occurs in the fall for spring classes, and in the spring for summer and fall classes.
 The Office of the University Registrar maintains registration-related information on its website.

 Note: International students in F-1 or J-1 student status are not eligible to enroll as nondegree students.
 International students in F-1 or J-1 student status should refer to specific instructions for international students.

 Academic advising is an essential element of the educational process, but students have the responsibility for selecting their courses, meeting course prerequisites, and adhering to university policies and procedures.
 The advisor assists the student in obtaining a well-balanced education and interprets university policies and procedures.